PhillipRC/websocket-testing/README.md

-# Exercising various Mocha, Chai, and Sinon Features to test WebSockets
+# Exercising various Mocha, Chai, Sinon and Cypress Features to test WebSockets
 Mostly these are experiments in understanding how [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) can be tested in a browser.
 ## Dependencies
 - [Mocha](https://mochajs.org/) is a test runner